Graph Classification with 2D Convolutional Neural Networks: Introduction

-The state-of-the-art in graph classification is currently dominated by a family of methods referred to as \textit{graph kernels}.
-Graph kernels compute the similarity between two graphs as the sum of the pairwise similarities between some of their substructures, and then pass the similarity matrix computed on the entire dataset to a kernel-based supervised algorithm such as the Support Vector Machine \citep{cortes1995support} to learn soft classification rules.
-Graph kernels mainly vary based on the substructures they use, which include random walks \citep{gartner2003graph}, shortest paths \citep{borgwardt2005shortest}, and subgraphs \citep{shervashidze2009efficient}, to cite only a few.
+\textbf{Limitations of graph kernels}.
+The state-of-the-art in graph classification has traditionally been dominated by \textit{graph kernels}.
+Graph kernels compute the similarity between two graphs as the sum of the pairwise similarities between some of their substructures, and then pass the similarity matrix computed on the entire dataset to a kernel-based supervised algorithm such as the Support Vector Machine \cite{cortes1995support} to learn soft classification rules.
+Graph kernels mainly vary based on the substructures they use, which include random walks \cite{gartner2003graph}, shortest paths \cite{borgwardt2005shortest}, and subgraphs \cite{shervashidze2009efficient}, to cite only a few.
 While graph kernels have been very successful, they suffer significant limitations:

-\textbf{L1: High time complexity}.
+\textit{L1: High time complexity}.
 This problem is threefold: first, populating the kernel matrix requires computing the similarity between every two graphs in the training set (say of size $N$), which amounts to $\nicefrac{N(N-1)}{2}$ operations.
 The cost of training therefore increases much more rapidly than the size of the dataset.
 Second, computing the similarity between a pair of graphs (i.e., performing a single operation) is itself polynomial in the number of nodes.
 For instance, the time complexity of the shortest path graph kernel is $\mathcal{O} (|V_{1}|^2|V_{2}|^2)$ for two graphs $(V_{1},V_{2})$, where $|V_{i}|$ is the number of nodes in graph $V_{i}$.
 Processing large graphs can thus become prohibitive, which is a serious limitation as big networks abound in practice.
-Finally, finding the support vectors is $\mathcal{O}(N^2)$ when the $C$ parameter of the SVM is small and $\mathcal{O}(N^3)$ when it gets large \citep{bottou2007support}, which can again pose a problem on big datasets.
+Finally, finding the support vectors is $\mathcal{O}(N^2)$ when the $C$ parameter of the SVM is small and $\mathcal{O}(N^3)$ when it gets large \cite{bottou2007support}, which can again pose a problem on big datasets.

-\textbf{L2: Disjoint feature and rule learning}.
+\textit{L2: Disjoint feature and rule learning}.
 With graph kernels, the computation of the similarity matrix and the learning of the classification rules are two independent steps.
 In other words, the features are fixed and not optimized for the task.